-This course is being offered online in real-time via scheduled meeting times, you are required to be online at the same time.
+Some aspects of this course are being offered in real-time via scheduled meeting times.
+For those aspects you are required to be online at the same time.

 To help ensure Zoom sessions are private, do not share the Zoom link or password with others, or on any social media platforms.
 Zoom links and passwords are only intended for students registered in the course.
 Zoom recordings and materials presented in Zoom, including any teaching materials, must not be shared, distributed or published without the instructor's permission.